sebnyberg/leetcode/done/p0100/p0123buyandsellstock3/README.md

 ## Optimization 1: Keeping track of the minimum value

-Instead of finding the minimum value of `adjusted[k][:i]` for each index i, we may just as well keep track of the minimum cost of buying a stock before the day i, i.e.:
+Instead of finding the minimum value of `adjusted[k][:i]` for each index i, the minimum cost of buying a stock before the day i can be kept track of, i.e.:

 ```go
 minPrice = [ 3  3  3 -2 -2 -2 -2 -2 ]
 ```

-This brings us to the solution:
+Which gives:

 ```go
 minPrices := make([]int, ndays)